 I think this is going to save me a LOT of money on clothes!
 I always feel I don’t have anything to wear even though I have a closet full of clothes!
 I also realize I won’t need so many clothes, because when it’s all in your colors, it all looks good together, and you can get by with a lot less.
 One chocolate brown coat for me is worth twenty black ones.
 And best of all, you don’t have to worry what to wear anymore.
 It all looks good on you!
 It all mixes and matches!

 Wendy does this for all ages, from teenagers to ninety year olds and for men too!
 The underlying color of your skin never changes, and you can look more beautiful at any age.
 A little slash of these bright, color-right lipsticks really make a huge difference!
 Once you’ve had your colors done, that’s it, for a lifetime, you don’t change.
-She told us to remember to get our jammies, underwear, and beach towels in our colors too; and if you’re getting married, your bridesmaids should be dressed in your colors, so you look beautiful in all of your photos surrounded in your own colors!
+She told us to remember to get our jammies, underwear, and beach towels in our colors too ~ wallpaper and sofas, and sheets too; and if you’re getting married, your bridesmaids should be dressed in your colors, so you look beautiful in all of your photos surrounded in your own colors!
 Doesn’t that make good sense?

 This day (we went from 10 am until 3pm), including the strawberries and chocolate, but not including the lipstick and makeup, cost each of us $150 … I figure I’ll get my money back the first time I don’t buy a powder blue sweater.
 Which will be soon.